-"He did," said Asuna at the exact same time as the other three healers in the room expressed the same thing.
+"He did," said Asuna at the exact same time that the other three healers in the room expressed the same thing.
 They were all still looking at each other in confusion when Thelvin followed up with the more important question.
 "Then why didn't it work on Dynamm?"

 Kirito had joined Asuna at her side at some point during the proceedings; she didn't realize it until his voice surprised her from just behind and to her left.
 "Mentat," he said.
 "I thought you had Friendly Bias set."

 Now that Dynamm had been rezzed, he had a cursor to Focus; to Asuna it was the expected yellow of a neutral race.
 Everyone in a clearing group knew to avoid AOE attacks when there were mixed-faction groups around who weren't in a raid with you.
 But with Friendly Bias on, a rez should've—

 Mentat's eyes were already on Dynamm, and an almost physical pain passed across his face; his weight leaned for a moment on the twisted wood of his casting staff before he straightened.
 "Oh, shit."

 What looked like a mixture of confusion and realization passed across the three parties like a ripple.
 Kirito took a step forward; Asuna could see the knowledge of what had happened on his face as plain as day.
 "You're at war."

 "Not me," said Mentat, returning Kirito's gaze with an unreadable conflict wracking his face.
 "My faction."
 He turned towards the only other fellow Salamander in the room.
 "You understand, don't you?
 I tried.
 I cast the most powerful Focus AOE rez I could.
 The game wouldn't let me rez him."